I would like to create and use a layout template in Chief Architect. How do I do this?

 First, go to page 0 of the layout sheet.

 Page 0 is the Default Page Template.
 Items placed on this page show on every page of the layout that is assigned to follow this Page Template.
-It is possible to set up more than one page template.
-Please refer to Setting Up Layout Template Pages for more information.
+It's possible to set up more than one page template.
+Please refer to the Related Articles section below for more information.

 Using CAD drawing tools, create the borders and title blocks that you want to have on each page of the layout.